alexhigley/lab1-start/README.md

 ## Submit your repository
 #### Goal:  Learn how to push your commits to GitHub and create a pull request on GitHub.com
-Once you're ready to commit and push your responces, look at the [help on the course website](https://psuastro528.github.io/tips/submitting/) for instructions on commiting, pushing and submiting your work.
+Once you're ready to commit and push your responces, look at the tip on the course website for [instructions on commiting, pushing and submiting](https://psuastro528.github.io/Fall2023/tips/submitting/) your work.
+You'll use these same steps for all future labs.